RU-Automated-Reasoning-Group/ReGuS/README.md

 <hr><br>
 </figure>

 In the Karel StairClimber task, the agent is tasked with ascending stairs, while in the new Karel UpDown-StairClimber task, the agent must ascend stairs first and then descend.
 To incorporate the Karel UpDown-StairClimber task, users simply need to integrate task generation in `karel/generator.py` and update `karel/robot.py` to define the environment layout such as the locations of the stairs.
-These modifications can be implemented as follows:
+The modification can be implemented as follows:
 ```
 # karel/generator.py
     def generate_single_state_up_down_stair_climber(self, h=12, w=12, wall_prob=0.1, env_task_metadata={}):